 In the case of a personal loan, underwriting involves the following:

 - Examining the credit history of a borrower

 - Considering the risk of a default on the loan

 The mortgage underwriting process is among the most involved, and usually includes all of the following steps (among others):

 - Appraisal.
-The lender wants to know if the purchase price of the home is in line with the value of comparable properties in your area.
+The lender wants to know the value of the home to determine how much to lend.

 - Title search and insurance.
-A title company is responsible for reviewing the legal history of a property.
+A title company reviews the ownership status of a property.